United Grand Lodge of England

 The Library and Museum of Freemasonry houses one of the finest collections of Masonic material in the world.
 It is open to the public, Monday to Friday, free of charge.

 Every year over 100,000 visitors are welcomed to Freemasons' Hall - why not make it your destination of choice when you next visit London?

-The values of Freemasonry are based on integrity, kindness, honesty and fairness.
-Freemasons are taught to practice charity and to care, not only for their own, but also for the community as a whole – both by charitable giving, and by voluntary efforts and works as individuals.
+Freemasons practice charity and care, not only for their own, but also for the community as a whole – both by charitable giving, and by voluntary efforts and works as individuals.

-Each year, The Masonic Charitable Foundation (MCF) the Freemasons' Charity, provides relief grants for hundreds of individuals who are experiencing financial difficulty, as well as donating millions of pounds to nationwide charitable projects and services.
+The Masonic Charitable Foundation (MCF) provides relief grants as well as donating to charitable projects and causes